asrashley/music-bingo/docs/app.md

 For macOS see [https://www.python.org/download/mac/tcltk/]

 MusicBingo has optional support for playing music files from within the app.
 It allows playback of a clip by double-clicking on its title.

-This feature requires an additional library "pyaudio".
+This feature requires either ffplay (which is part of ffmpeg) to be in the PATH, or an additional library "pyaudio" needs to be installed.

+Check if ffplay is available:

+    ffplay -version

+If that fails, you can try installing pyaudio:

     pip3 install pyaudio